 The picture above shows the wreath after the addition of feathers.

 My mother crafted this beautiful handmade quilt piece shown in the picture above.
-In the previous picture, I flipped the quilt over to show the solid white back side so that the centerpiece would really stand out.
+In the previous picture, I flipped the quilt over to show the solid white backside so that the centerpiece would really stand out.
 The picture with the faux chicken in the middle of the center also belongs to my mom.
-Can you tell that we had fun trying different ways to display this DIY No-Sew Rustic Farmhouse Burlap Eggy Wreath? 🙂

 I hope you have fun creating your very own rustic centerpiece and be sure to check out our other Craft & DIY ideas!